-$$\tilde{N}l = \frac{\hat{\pi}l}{\mathbf{V}[\hat{\pi}l]}.$$
+$$\tilde{N}l = \frac{\hat{\pi}l}{V[\hat{\pi}l]}.$$

-These are the numbers we used as the N_I 's for both the ALK and M&B methods.2
+These are the numbers we used as the N_i 's for both the ALK and M&B methods.2

 For the ALK method, the age-at-length and length frequency data were binned into 5-cm length classes.
 Generally, enough otoliths are available so that there are very few "missing rows" in the ALK for any year when 5-cm length bins are used; i.e., there are very few length bins for which the proportions-at-age cannot be calculated.
-However, this is not always the case, as the results for the 2010-11 season has shown (Farley et al., 2012).
+However, this is not always the case, as the results for the 2010/11 season has shown (Farley et al., 2012).
 For the M&B method, the data were binned into 1-cm length classes.

-4 Results and Discussion
+Results and Discussion 4

-4.1 Otolith sampling in 2012/13
+4.1 Otolith sampling in 2013/14

-A total of 96 sets of otolith were collected from the Australian surface fishery this year.
-The sampled fish were between 74 and 146 cm fork length (Figure 1).
-The low number of fish sampled was primarily due to low mortalities in the cages during the towing operations as the majority of SBT were caught in the eastern GAB (directly south of Port Lincoln).
+A total of 146 sets of otolith were collected from the Australian surface fishery this year.
+The sampled fish were between 61 and 128cm fork length (FL) with a mode around 100-115 cm FL (Fig. 1).

-It is clear that the current sampling protocol does not provide either a fixed number of otoliths from each length class or representative samples of otoliths from all length classes in proportion to their abundance in the catch from the surface fishery.
+It is clear that the current sampling protocol does not provide either a fixed number of otoliths from each length class nor has it provided representative samples of otoliths from all length classes in proportion to their abundance in the catch from the surface fishery.
 In previous seasons, this has often resulted in an apparent disproportionate number of large fish sampled compared to the size distribution of SBT from the surface fishery (based on CCSBT CatchAtLength data).
 The exact reason for the disparity is unclear, but could be the result of selection biases in the choice of dead fish to retain for otolith sampling or due to size related differences in towing and early farming related mortality rates.
 It could also be due to biases in the estimated size distributions of fish in the tow cages.
-It is again possible that the otoliths collected in the current season will not cover the full size range of farmed fish and the resulting age-length key will, therefore, have "missing rows" where there are no or very few age estimates for the smaller length classes.
+The resulting age-length keys have "missing rows" where there are no or very few age estimates for the smaller length classes.
+The missing rows could lead to highly uncertain (less robust) age-length-keys and highlights the issue of representative otolith sampling for the fishery.
+It is unknown if sufficient fish were sampled within each length class to estimate the age distribution of the surface fishery catch in the 2013/14 fishing season.
+Reliable estimates of catch-at-age are also dependent on measuring a representative sample of the catch.